-If you’ve ever spent some quality time reading the side of a Sprecher bottle or can, you might have noticed that many of our cherished sodas—including our award-winning Root Beer—contain Raw Wisconsin Honey.
+If you’ve ever spent some quality time reading the side of a Sprecher bottle or can, you might have noticed that many of our cherished sodas—including our award-winning Root Beer—contain Raw Honey.
 That sounds good (and it tastes good, too), but what does it mean for honey to be raw?
-And what’s so special about Wisconsin honey?

 Glad you asked!
-I think you’ll find that the answers are pretty sweet!
+I think you’ll find that the answer is pretty sweet!

 What is Honey?